-- 1. Use of historic assets to support mission needs (including adaptive reuse). - 2.
-Appropriate maintenance and repair in accordance with the Secretary of the Interior's Standards, including cost effective measures. - 3.
+- 1. Using of historic assets to support mission needs (including adaptive reuse). - 2.
+Appropriately maintaining and repairing in accordance with the Secretary of the Interior's Standards, including cost effective measures. - 3.
 Rehabilitation in accordance with the Secretary of the Interior's Standards, including economic analysis. - 4.
-Use of historic tax credits for leased and/or privatized properties. - 5.
+Using historic tax credits for leased and/or privatized properties. - 5.
 Resources evaluated for National Register eligibility. - 6.
 Accurate coding of historic assets in real property inventory/data bases.